Thursday, December 23, 2010

 Located in a nondescript but safe neighborhood, Regal Pension House is probably one of the cheapest, if not the cheapest budget accommodation in Cebu.

 It seems to have gone past its majestic days --- looking old and a bit frayed.
 But for a minimal amount, it provides the essentials.
 You only get what you need.
 There are different rates for aircon and fan-rooms, as well as rooms with or without television.
+At least, you are assured of getting only what you need.
+I paid only Php 500.00 for an aircon room with TV.

 Although there is a bakeshop near the pension house, there are no decent restaurants within the area.
 So I do a lot of walking to get to jeepneys going to Ayala or Asiatown IT Park.
 I don't mind the hike in the mornings as long as there is not too much heat.